• Skip to main content

 Unsurprisingly, many insurance companies attempt to limit the ability of their insureds to work in a different job while on disability benefits.
 This may include determining that a person is no longer disabled if they achieve a certain income threshold from other types of work.
 A policy may contain a clause that an individual who earns at least 80% of their pre-disability salary in a different job is no longer considered disabled for the purposes of receiving benefits.

-Other policies may contain return to work incentives, where a person’s benefits will be reduced in specific situations.
+Other policies may contain return-to-work incentives, where a person’s benefits will be reduced in specific situations.
 A common example is a provision that states that if the combination of a person’s benefits and other income exceeds 100% of their pre-disability earnings, their benefits will be reduced until their total compensation equals their pre-disability earnings.

 For professionals who must have a license to perform their job, an insurance company may insert a clause that states that “own occupation” is defined as broadly as the scope of their license.
 In the surgeon example above, this type of limitation may prevent the doctor from doing any work that is within the scope of their license — which may include consulting and providing expert witness opinions.
 If your insurance policy contains this type of provision, a Cherry Hill disability benefits lawyer can help you determine exactly what kind of work you may be able to do.